Align the experience with your brand values

 Use customer insights

-Experiences should be based on the insights you’ve gained from your customer-base, building off of what they’ve responded to in the past.
-Going into the event itself, marketers should be prepared to glean even more information about how the customer responds to different experiential initiatives, what they might be looking for in different pieces of the buyer’s journey, and how you can continue to foster an emotion-based relationship with your customers.
+Experiences should be based on the insights gained from your customer-base, building off of what they’ve responded to in the past.
+Going into the virtual event itself, marketers should be prepared to glean even more information about how customers respond to different experiential initiatives, what they might be looking for in different pieces of the buyer’s journey, and how you can continue to foster an emotion-based relationship with your customers.